 There is a reason this all too familiar situation occurs year after year.
 A child may well have demonstrated that they can tick that box once, but being taught a new skill is only the beginning.

 Having that concept securely stored in a child’s long-term memory – in a form where it can be used flexibly and adaptively – is the ultimate goal.
-Unsurprisingly, the journey from A to B can be really tough.
+Unsurprisingly though, the journey from A to B can be really tough.

 It is really worth teachers understanding this journey, for two reasons: